 TOMATO GALETTE WITH GOAT CHEESE & GARDEN HERBS

-A sure sign that summer has arrived is the arrival of vine ripened tiny tomato clusters that are absolutely delicious eaten out of hand.
-Creating an explosion of texture and taste, these splendid, sensory enticing tomato poppers are one of nature's most versatile ingredients.
+The late August arrival of vine ripened tiny tomato clusters that are absolutely delicious eaten out of hand, tossed fresh into salads and pastas, or used to make salsa, this Aztec fruit creates an explosion of texture and taste.
+These splendid, candy-like tomato poppers are one of nature's most versatile and beloved ingredients.
 Blistered with a fragrant blend of fresh herbs, garlic, salt, pepper, and a little olive oil, tiny tomatoes deliver an even more indulgent, caramelized, sweet tomato taste.
 With a salad of mesclun greens simply dressed with a lemon, olive oil, and mustard vinaigrette and a glass of Sancerre, this tomato sensation rules as the perfect summer weeknight supper.
-Gorgeous enough, however, to be served at a baby shower or garden gathering.
+Gorgeous enough, however, to be served at a baby shower, anniversary or garden gathering.
 Make two-they disappear quickly.

 Nota bene: If available, micro basil, flowering savory, and flowering thyme (just about any edible herb flower) are beautiful in this crostata.
 The dough may be made a week or two ahead and frozen.
 Remove the dough the night before and refrigerate, or leave on the counter for a half hour to forty-five minutes until pliable.
 This tart may be made in a rectangular, or even free form, shape in any size.
 The parchment paper makes it easy to slide the tart onto any serving platter right from the oven.
 If cooking for two or four as a side plate, split the dough and freeze one half.
 Dividing the filling ingredients in half does not compromise the finished galette.

 1. Place the flours and the salt in a bowl of a food processor and whir for 2 seconds to combine.